IBM Personal Computer: Design process

 The 8088 motherboard was designed in 40 days, with a working prototype created in four months, demonstrated in January 1981.
 The design was essentially complete by April 1981, when it was handed off to the manufacturing team.
 PCs were assembled in an IBM plant in Boca Raton, with components made at various IBM and third party factories.
 The monitor was an existing design from IBM Japan; the printer was manufactured by Epson.
-Because none of the functional components were designed by IBM, they obtained no patents on the PC.
+Because none of the functional components were designed by IBM, they obtained only a handful of patents on the PC, covering such features as the bytecoding for color monitors, DMA access operation, and the keyboard interface.
+They were never enforced.

 Many of the designers were computer hobbyists who owned their own computers, including many Apple II owners, which influenced the decisions to design the computer with an open architecture and publish technical information so others could create compatible software and expansion slot peripherals.

 During the design process IBM avoided vertical integration as much as possible, for example choosing to license Microsoft BASIC rather than utilizing the in-house version of BASIC used for mainframes due to the better existing public familiarity with the Microsoft version.

 Debut

-The IBM PC debuted on August 12, 1981 after a twelve-month development.
-Pricing started at $1,565 for a configuration with 16 KB RAM, Color Graphics Adapter, and no disk drives.
+The IBM PC debuted on August 12, 1981, after a twelve-month development.
+Pricing started at $1,565 for a configuration with 16 KB RAM, Color Graphics Adapter, keyboard, and no disk drives.
 The price was designed to compete with comparable machines in the market.
 For comparison, the Datamaster, announced two weeks earlier as IBM's least expensive computer, cost $10,000.

 IBM's marketing campaign licensed the likeness of Charlie Chaplin's character "The Little Tramp" for a series of advertisements based on Chaplin's movies, played by Billy Scudder.

 The PC was IBM's first attempt to sell a computer through retail channels rather than directly to customers.
-Because IBM did not have retail experience, they partnered with the retail chains ComputerLand and Sears, who provided important knowledge of the marketplace and became the main outlets for the PC.
+Because it did not have retail experience other than the IBM Product Centers it began opening in 1980, the company partnered with the retail chains ComputerLand and Sears, who provided important knowledge of the marketplace and became the main outlets for the PC.
 More than 190 ComputerLand stores already existed, while Sears was in the process of creating a handful of in-store computer centers for sale of the new product.

 Reception was overwhelmingly positive, with analysts estimating sales volume in the billions of dollars in the first few years after release.
 After release, IBM's PC immediately became the talk of the entire computing industry.
 Dealers were overwhelmed with orders, including customers offering pre-payment for machines with no guaranteed delivery date.
 By the time the machine began shipping, the term "PC" was becoming a household name.